Word Meanings - COMPROMISE - Book Publishers vocabulary database

 One who joins or promotes a coalition; one who advocates coalition. - COMPACT

 1. Joined or held together; leagued; confederated.
 "Compact with her that's gone."
 Shak.
 A pipe of seven reeds, compact with wax together.
 Peacham.
 2. Composed or made; -- with of.
 A wandering fire, Compact of unctuous vapor.
 Milton.
-3. Closely - COMPACTIBLE
+3. Closely - COMPOUNDER

 A Jacobite who favored the restoration of James II, on condition of a general amnesty and of guarantees for the security of the civil and ecclesiastical constitution of the realm. (more info) 1.
-One who, or that which, compounds or mixes; as, a - CHARGEABLE
+One who, or that which, compounds or mixes; as, a - COMPACTIBLE

 1. That may be charged, laid, imposed, or imputes; as, a duty chargeable on iron; a fault chargeable on a man.
 2. Subject to be charge or accused; liable or responsible; as, revenues chargeable with a claim; a man chargeable with murder.
 3. Serving - COMPOUNDABLE